 In Nicaragua and Costa Rica, you'll be doing the same — spending time with a class of cuties and providing an invaluable service.
 The kids in Nicaragua come from impoverished backgrounds and these English classes don't just provide a service, they act as an after school program where these kids can get help, structure and spend time with role models.
 In a tourism-driven country like Costa Rica, the kids thrive off an English education, but unless they are very wealthy, they can't afford it.
 ILP gives them this chance.

-During a semester in Uganda, you'll be teaching English to kids who really need that language skill now.
+During a semester in Africa, you'll be teaching English to kids in Uganda who really need that language skill now.
 Since English is used in public schools, but hardly ever spoken at home, kids arrive ready to learn and take tests ... in a language they don't speak (which contributes to a huge drop out rate).
 Volunteers will be living in an area with limited means and outside of the classroom will be able to help with clean water projects.
 You'll certainly be making a difference in Uganda.

 Romania is our other Humanitarian option and is totally unique.
 It’s ILP’s only orphanage program where you’re not teaching English but helping in other ways.
 Volunteers here will be helping in an orphanage and in a hospital, giving lots of love and one-on-one time with kids you’ll have a hard time saying goodbye to.